Office: 166 FOBPhone:

 "Can Fiscal Rules Constrain the Size of Government?
 An Analysis of the 'Crown Jewel' of Tax and Expenditure Limitations" (2017) with B. Lutz, forthcoming in the Journal of Public Economics

 "Market Power and Quality: Congestion and Spatial Competition in the Dialysis Industry" (2017), Working paper.

-"How Ownership Changes Affect Behavior and Outcomes: Evidence from Dialysis Facility Acquisitions" (2018) with B. Heebsh, R. McDevitt, and J. Roberts
+"How Acquisitions Affect Behavior and Performance: Evidence from the Dialysis Industry" (2018) with B. Heebsh, R. McDevitt, and J. Roberts